-Mexican Government Privately Warns Trump Administration Of Counter-Tariffs
+Mexican Government Privately Warns Trump Administration Of Countertariffs

 But Jorge Guajardo, a former Mexican ambassador to China, said what Mexico can do that China did not is implement more strategic countermeasures as opposed to blanket tariffs.

 As an example, he said Mexico could consider targeting Kentucky bourbon because of its political importance and ties to Senate Majority Leader Mitch McConnell, R-Ky.
-It is also shipped to Mexico for consumption, but not part of a supply chain like production of various autoparts that make several trips back and forth over the border as a car is built.
+It is also shipped to Mexico for consumption but is not part of a supply chain like production of various auto parts that make several trips back and forth over the border as a car is built.

-"Very simply," Guajardo said.
-"Sen. Lindsey Graham [R-S.C.] said he supported President Trump's tariffs.
-You can be first certain that Mexico is thinking South Carolina what are they exporting to Mexico.
+"Very simply," Guajardo said, "Sen. Lindsey Graham [R-S.C.] said he supported President Trump's tariffs.
+You can be first certain that Mexico is thinking [about what] South Carolina [is] exporting to Mexico.
 And that will be targeted as long as it's not in a supply chain."